News

 One of the great challenges for popular places is they lack intimacy.
 It’s hard to feel like the city sees you when there’s a seemingly endless parade of people marching along Market Street.
 But on Sundays, the city clears out, and you finally can spend some quality time with your good friend, or maybe even your sworn enemy: San Francisco.

 I rarely am in the city on Sundays.
 But I’ve been working with Mario0o0o0o0o and others on digital contents for the past few weeks, and he reached out because he wanted me there to do street interviews with native San Franciscans about the effects of gentrification on their communities.
-That was when I met Gunna, a rapper and community activist in the Fillmore District at the Banneker Homes on the corner of Buchanan & Grove Street.
+That was when I met Gunna, a rapper and cultural spokesman of the Fillmore District at the Banneker Homes on the corner of Buchanan & Grove Street.
 He walked us around the complex and talked about the changes going on in the City, and you could feel the history hidden within its walls.

 What made the tour better was Gunna actually knew what the fuck he was talking about.
 When I heard him tell the history of his neighborhood, I knew he’d done his homework.
 I’m a Bay Area nerd, I’m not just from the Bay, I go out of my way to learn about it too.
 I never really had a family unit in the traditional sense, so I needed a way to make myself feel rooted to something, so I decided to dig myself in the region I was born and raised in as a way to compensate.
 At least that’s what my therapist thinks…